ngpal/mangolang/docs/devjournal.md

   - [ ] simple bump allocator
 - [ ] vectors!
 - [ ] floats?

-## Plans for the vm
-- Focus on flushing out all the bugs in the codegen, and then focus on vm
-  - [ ] redesign the ISA, a lot of bloat instructions that can be avoided
-  - [ ] move away from purely stack based design into more register/stack design
-  - [ ] ideally take inspiration from or entirely emulate an alreay existing CPU of similar power
-  - [ ] Seperate the VM project from the rest of the compiler
-  - [ ] Macros in the assembly? (inspiriation from the jdh video)

 - [ ] implement an IR for base level optimizations
   - [ ] implement IR